-Raymond H. Curry, MD, FACP is Senior Associate Dean for Educational Affairs at the University of Illinois College of Medicine, and Clinical Professor of Medicine and Medical Education at the University of Illinois at Chicago.
-As chief academic officer at the nation’s largest medical school, he oversees educational programs across the school’s four campuses in Chicago, Peoria, Rockford, and Urbana.
+Raymond H. Curry, MD, FACP is senior associate dean for educational affairs at the University of Illinois College of Medicine, and Professor of Medicine and Medical Education at the University of Illinois at Chicago.
+As chief academic officer at one of the nation’s largest medical schools, he oversees educational programs across the college’s campuses in Chicago, Peoria, and Rockford.

 Among his awards and honors, he is a member of Phi Beta Kappa and of Alpha Omega Alpha, and a Fellow of the American College of Physicians and of the Academy of Communication in Healthcare.
 As a clinician in general internal medicine, he was listed annually in America’s Best Doctors® from 1999 through 2020.
 In 1991 Dr. Curry was named the first Augusta Webster Faculty Fellow in Medical Education at Northwestern, and in 1995 he received the Dean’s Award for Teaching Excellence.
-In 1998 he was presented with the Distinguished Service Award of the Department of Medicine, and he was the 2003 Laureate of the Illinois Chapter of the American College of Physicians.
+In 1998 he was presented with the Distinguished Service Award of the Department of Medicine, and he was the 2003 Laureate of the Northern Illinois Chapter of the American College of Physicians.
 In 2014, the Raymond H. Curry, MD Professorship in Medical Education was endowed at Northwestern by an anonymous donor.
 Most recently, he received the 2018 Dean’s Distinguished Service Award from the University of Illinois College of Medicine in recognition of his leadership in curriculum reform.

 Dr. Curry and his wife, Dr. Kristi Kirschner, are the parents of two adult sons and reside in the Hyde Park neighborhood of Chicago.